Conflux-Chain/CIPs/CIPs/cip-12.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 Currently, we forbid the contracts with non-zero storage collateral to be destructed.
 This proposal plans to stop checking storage collateral during contract destruction.
-After the contract destruction, all the contract state will be removed from the world-state except its storage collateral if the collateral is non-zero.
-When some portion of the storage collateral is refunded to a dead contract, the refunded token will be burnt.
+If a contract has the same address of a killed contract, it may receive refunding collateral for the killed contract.
+So each time a contract receives a collateral refunding, no matter who paid this collateral, the part that exceeds the current storage collateral will be refunded to *sponsor balance for collateral* and the rest part will be burnt.

 ## Motivation
 <!--The motivation is critical for CIPs that want to change the Conflux protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the CIP solves.
 CIP submissions without sufficient motivation may be rejected outright.-->